nevalang/website/content/docs/spec/source-code/index.md

 ## Base Type

-Type definition without body means _base_ type.
-Compiler is aware of base types and will throw error if non-base type has no body.
-Base types are only allowed inside `std/builtin` package.
+A type definition without a body is assumed to be of the type _base_.
+The compiler is aware of base types and will throw an error if a non-base type has no body.
+Base types are only allowed inside the `std/builtin` package.
 Some base types can be used inside _recursive type definitions_.

 ## Recursive Type Definition

-If type refers to itself inside its own definition, then it's recursive definition.
+A recurcsive type definition happens when a type refers to itself inside its definition.
 Example: `type l list<l>`.
-In this case `list` must be base type that supports recursive definitions.
-Compiler knows which types supports recursion and which do not.
+In this case `list` must be a base type that supports recursive definitions.
+The compiler knows which types support recursion and which do not.

 ## Type Parameters (Generics)

-Every type paremeter has name that must be unique across all other type parameters in this definition and constrant.
+Every type paremeter has a name that must be unique across all other type parameters in it's definition and constraint.

 ## Type Parameter Constraint

-Constraint is a type expression that is used as _supertype_ to ensure _type compatibility_ between _type argument_ and type corresponding parameter.
-If no constrained explicitly defined then `any` is implicitly used.
+A constraint is a type expression that is used as a _supertype_ to ensure _type compatibility_ between a _type argument_ and the corresponding parameter.
+If no constraint is explicitly defined, `any` is implicitly used.

 ## Type Parameters and Arguments Compatibility

-Argument `A` compatible with parameter `P` if there's subtyping relation of form `A <: C` where`C` is a constraint of `P`.
+Argument `A` is compatible with parameter `P` if there's a subtyping relationship of the form `A <: C` where`C` is a constraint of `P`.
 If there's several parameters/arguments, every one of them must be compatible.
-Count of arguments must always be equal to the count of parameters.
+The number of arguments must always be equal to the number of parameters.

 ## Type Expression

-There is 2 _kinds_ of type expressions:
+There are two  _kinds_ of type expressions:

 1. Instantiation expressions
 2. Literals expressions

 Type expressions can be infinitely nested.
-Process of reducing the type expression called _type resolving_.
-Resolved type expression is an expression that cannot be reduced to a more simple form.
+The process of reducing type expressions is called _type resolving_.
+A resolved type expression is an expression that cannot be reduced to a more simple form.

 ## Type Instantiation Expression

-Such expression consist of _entity reference_ (that must refer to existing type definition or type parameter) and optional list of _type arguments_.
+A type instantiation expression consists of an _entity reference_ (that must refer to an existing type definition or type parameters) and an optional list of _type arguments_.
 Type arguments themselves are arbitrary type expressions (they follows the same rules described above).

 ## Literal Type Expression

-Type expressions that cannot be described in a instantiation form.
+Type expressions that cannot be described in an instantiation form.

 ## Interface Definition

-Interface is a _component signature_ that describes _abstract component_ - its input and output _ports_ and optional type parameters.
-Interfaces are used with _dependency injection_ and _abstract components_.
+An interface is a _component signature_ that describes an _abstract component_ - its input and output _ports_ and optional type parameters.
+Interfaces are used in combination with _dependency injection_ and _abstract components_.

 ## Ports

-Port definition consist of a _type expression_ describing the data-type port expects and a flag that describes whether the port is an _array_ or _single_ port.
-Type expression can refer to interface's type parameters.
-If no type paremeter given then `any` is implicitly used.
+A port definition consists of a _type expression_ describing the data-type that the port expects and a flag that describes whether the port is an _array_ or _single_ port.
+Type expressions can refer to an interface's type parameters.
+If no type paremeter is given then `any` is implicitly used.

 ## Single Ports

-Single port is port with one _slot_.
-Reference to such ports should not include slot index.
+A single port is a port with one _slot_.
+Reference to such ports should not include a slot index.

 ## Array Ports

-Array port is port with multiple (up to 255) _slots_.
+An array port is a port with multiple (up to 255) _slots_.
 Such ports must be referenced either via slot indexes or in _array-bypass connection_ expressions.

 ## Constant

-Constant is an entity that consist of either _message_ or _entity reference_ to other constant.
-Message can include references to other constants.
+A constant is an entity that consists of either a _message_ or an _entity reference_ to another constant.
+A message can include references to other constants.
 Constant messages can be infinitely nested.
-Constants may refer imported constants from other packages. _Components_ are only entities that can refer constants, that are not constants themselves - they can refer to constants via _compiler directives_ and from their _networks_.
+Constants may refer to imported constants from other packages. _Components_ are the only entities able to refer constants, that are not constants themselves - they can refer to constants via _compiler directives_ and from their _networks_.

 ## Component

-Component always has _interface_ and optional _compiler directives_, _nodes_ and _network_.
+A component always has an _interface_, and may optionally contain _compiler directives_, _nodes_ and a _network_.
 There are two kinds of components: _normal_ and _native_ ones.

 ## Main Component

-Executable package must have _component_ called `Main`.
-This component must follow specific set of rules:
+An executable package must have a _component_ called `Main`.
+This component must follow a specific set of rules:

-- Must be _normal_
+- It must be _normal_
-- Must be _private_
+- It must be _private_
-- Must have exactly 1 inport `start`
+- It must have exactly 1 inport `start`
-- Must have exactly one outport `stop`
+- It must have exactly one outport `stop`
 - Both ports must have type `any`
-- Must have no _abstract nodes_
+- It must have no _abstract nodes_

-Main component doesn't have to have _network_ but it is usually the case because it's the _root_ component in the program.
+The main component doesn't have to have _network_ but it is usually the case because it's the _root_ component in the program.

 ## Native Components

-Component without implementation (without nodes and network) must use `#extern` directive to refer to _runtime function_.
-Such component called _native component_.
-Native components normally only exist inside `std` module, but there should be no forced restriction for that.
+A component without an implementation (without nodes and a network) must use the `#extern` directive to refer to a _runtime function_.
+Such a component is called a _native component_.
+Native components normally only exist within the `std` module, but there should be no forced restriction on this.

 ## Normal Component

-Normal component is implemented in source code i.e. it has not only interface but also nodes and network, or at least just network.
-Normal components must never use `#extern` directive.
+A normal component is implemented in source code, i.e. it not only has an interface but also a network and usually also nodes.
+Normal components must never use the `#extern` directive.

 ## Nodes

 Nodes are things that have inports and outports that can be connected in network.
-There's two kinds of nodes:
+There are two kinds of nodes:

 1. IO Nodes
 2. Computational nodes

 IO nodes are created implicitly.
-Every component have one `in` and one `out` node.
-Node `in` has outports corresponding to component's interface's inports.
-And vice versa - `out` node has inports corresponding to component interface's inports.
+Every component has one `in` and one `out` node.
+The `in` node has outports corresponding to a component's interface's inports.
+Vice versa, the `out` node also has inports corresponding to a component's interface's inports.

 Computational nodes are nodes that are instantiated from entities - components or interfaces.
 There's 2 types of computational nodes: concrete and abstract.
-Nodes that are instantiated from components are _concrete nodes_ and those that instantiated from interfaces are _abstract nodes_.
+Nodes that are instantiated from components are _concrete nodes_ and those that are instantiated from interfaces are _abstract nodes_.

-Interfaces and component's interfaces can have type parameters.
-In this case node must specify type arguments in instantiation expression.
+Interfaces and component interfaces can have type parameters.
+In this case, a node must specify type arguments in an instantiation expression.

 ## Dependency Injection (DI)

-Normal component can have _abstract node_ that is instantiated from an interface instead of a component.
-Such components with abstract nodes needs what's called dependency injection.
+Normal component can have an _abstract node_ that is instantiated from an interface instead of a component.
+Such components with abstract nodes need what's called dependency injection.

-I.e. if a component has dependency node `n` instantiated with interface `I` one must provide concrete component that _implements_ this interface.
+I.e. if a component has a dependency node `n` instantiated with interface `I` one must provide a concrete component that _implements_ this interface.

 Dependency Injection can be infinitely nested.
-Component `Main` cannot use dependency injection.
+The `Main` component cannot use dependency injection.

 ## Component and Interface Compatability (Implementation)

-Component _implements_ interface (is _compatible_ with it) if type paremeters, inports and outports are compatible.
+A component _implements_ an interface (is _compatible_ with it) if type paremeters, inports and outports are compatible.

-Type parameters are compatible if their count, order and names are equal.
-Constraints of component's type parameters must be compatible with the constraints of the corresponding interface's type parameter's constraints.
+Type parameters are compatible if their amount, order and name are equal.
+Constraints of a component's type parameters must be compatible with the constraints of the corresponding interface's type parameter's constraints.

-Component's inports are compatible with the interface's if:
+A component's inports are compatible with the interface's if:

-1. Amount is exactly equal
+1. Their amount is exactly equal
 2. They have exactly the same names and _kind_ (array or single)
-3. Their types are _compatible_ (are _subtypes_ of) with the corresponding interface's inports
+3. Their types are _compatible_ with (are _subtypes_ of) the corresponding interface's inports

 Outports of a component are compatible with the interface's if:

-1. Amount is equal or more (this is only difference with inports)
+1. Their amount is equal or larger (this is the only difference with inports)
 2. Exactly the same names and _kind_
 3. Their types are _compatible_

 ## Network

-Network is a set of connections.
+A network is a set of connections.
 Every connection consist of sender-side and receiver-side.
 Sender and receiver must be _compatible_.
-There is 2 types of connections: normal and array-bypass.
+There are two types of connections: normal and array-bypass.

 ## Normal Connection

-Normal connection can have several types of sender-side and receiver-side.
+Normal connections can have several types of sender-side and receiver-side.

 Sender-side: